tobiasegelund/recoverr/README.md

 # recoverr

-To handle recoverable errors in Python.
-Take advantage of a wrapper to store the outcome of functions to better control the flow of outputs.
+To handle recoverable errors in Python, take advantage of a wrapper that stores the outcome of functions to better control the flow of outputs.

 The library is heavily inspired by the Result enum from Rust.
-The name of the library is a contraction of'recover' and 'error'.
+Its name is a contraction of'recover' and 'error'.

+It's important to highlight that the library is completely self-contained, devoid of any dependencies, ensuring its status as a pristine Python module.

 ## Install